 WKNO-FM Book Club

 WKNO's Book Club meets monthly to discuss the selected title.
 Keep up with the books we're reading!
 Sign up for our mailing list by emailing firstname.lastname@example.org.
-The next meeting of the WKNO Book Club is on Wednesday, August 31, 2016, 6:00 PM at the Heritage Tavern and Restaurant at 6150 Poplar Avenue, at the Regalia Shopping Center in East Memphis.
+The next meeting of the WKNO Book Club is on Wednesday, September 28, 2016, at a special time, 5:15 PM.
+We'll be meeting at Aldo's on Cooper, just south of Central.

-For the August meeting of the WKNO Book Club, we'll be reading Joseph Finder's new book, Guilty Minds.
+August, 2016: The WKNO Book Club read Joseph Finder's new book, Guilty Minds.
 Finder delivers an exhilarating and timely thriller which explores how even the most powerful among us can be brought down by a carefully crafted lie and how the secrets we keep can never truly stay buried.

 The first line of the book is a grabber: "Lies are my business.
 They keep me employed."